pchr8/connectors_test/README.md

 # connectors_test
-A small flask web application with a test and results
+A small web application to play with flask, based on the connectors test described in the book "Outliers".
+Source for the last names: https://sites.google.com/site/uaname/popularnist-prizvis/misca-1---10000